-WARNING For your safety:-
+AWARNING For your safety:-

-- Ensure all the occupants are aware of the escape routes from the caravan. - Always keep escape routes and exit points clear from obstruction and hazards. - Provide one dry powder fire extinguisher of an approved type or complying with EN 3-7, of at least 1kg capacity, by the main exterior door and a fire blanket next to the cooker. - Familiarise yourself with the instructions on your fire extinguisher and the local fire precaution arrangements. - Always keep young children away from hot surfaces.
+- Ensure all the occupants are aware of the escape routes from the caravan. - Always keep escape routes and exit points clear from obstruction and hazards. - Provide one dry powder fire extinguisher of an approved type or complying with EN 3-7, of at least 1kg capacity, by the main exterior door and a fire blanket next to the cooker. - Familiarise yourself with the instructions on your fire extinguisher and the local fire precaution arrangements. - Always keep young children away from hot surfaces. - Never use portable cooking or heating equipment, other than electric heaters that are not of the direct radiant type, as it is a fire and asphyxiation hazard;

-()Note: Your attention is drawn to the notice affixed inside the wardrobe advising on fire precaution, ventilation and what to do in case of fire.
+() Note: Your attention is drawn to the notice affixed inside the wardrobe advising on fire precaution, ventilation and what to do in case of fire.